KP duty

 KP duty means "kitchen police" or "kitchen patrol" work under the kitchen staff assigned to junior U.S. enlisted military personnel.
 "KP" can be either the work or the personnel assigned to perform such work.
 In the latter sense it can be used for either military or civilian personnel assigned or hired for duties in the military dining facility excluding cooking.

 Duties include washing dishes, food preparation, and bussing tables.

-The image of enlisted soldiers peeling potatoes (to remove the skin) in an installation's kitchen was once associated with the popular culture image of KP duty due to its frequent appearance in mid-twentieth century movies and comic strips about life in the US services.
+The image of enlisted soldiers peeling potatoes (to remove the skin) in an installation's kitchen was once associated with the popular culture image of KP duty due to its frequent appearance in mid-twentieth century movies and comic strips about life in the American armed services.

 Etymology

-The U.S. military sometimes uses the word "police" as a verb to mean "to clean" or "to restore to order."
+The U.S. military sometimes uses the word "police" as a verb to mean "to clean" or "to restore to order".
 For example, after a company picnic on a U.S. Marine Corps base, a group of Marines might be assigned to police, or clean up, the picnic grounds.
 Its origins in this usage probably came from the French sense of maintaining public order.
 Kitchen police then may mean to restore the kitchen to order, or clean up the kitchen.
 The term "KP" has been used in the United States since as early as 1918.